-^{1.} Excluding the effect of taxes subject to IFRIC 21; 2.
-Clients with at least one connection to the mobile app per month (on average in 1Q20); scope: individual customers, corporates and private banking of DM networks or digital banks (including Germany, Austria and Nickel): 3.
-Including 100% of Private Banking, excluding PEL/CEL: 4.
-FRB.
-BRB and BNL bc: 5.
-Including 2/3 of Private Banking, excluding PEL/CEL: 6.
-As defined on slide 22
+1. Excluding the effect of taxes subject to IFRIC 21; 2.
+Clients with at least one connection to the mobile app per month (on average in 1Q20); scope: individual customers, corporates and private banking of DM networks or digital banks (including Germany, Austria and Nickel); 3.
+Including 100% of Private Banking, excluding PEL/CEL; 4.
+FRB, BRB and BNL bc; 5.
+Including 2/3 of Private Banking, excluding PEL/CEL; 6.
+As defined on slide 12 of the 1Q20 results